mika314/universe-and-everything-inside/README.md

 The cat stood up and started walking towards them.
 Sabina felt a strange sensation in her head, as if she was being pulled towards the cat.
 They followed the cat, which led them to a strange, glowing portal.
 The portal was pulsing with energy, and Sabina could feel its power calling to her.

+Spoiler: Cats are intelligent creatures with intelligence 100% higher than the average human.

+Spoiler: A woman in a Porsche; her name is Sophia, who needs help from Sabina and John to save the world from an alien invasion.
+Sabina has a special ability to communicate with cats, and she is the only one who can help the woman in the Porsche, Sophia, to save the world.
+Sophia is the president of the Feline Council.

+Spoiler: orbs are a form of feline technology that can manipulate the world.
+They are used by the feline council to communicate with humans and to manipulate the world.
+The orbs are also used to heal and to protect humans.

+Spoiler: the university was empty that day because it was a holiday.

+Spoiler: the room with a cold metal table was a feline laboratory where they were conducting experiments on humans.

 1.2.1.2.1.1.1.1.1.1.2 San Francisco

 1.2.1.2.1.1.1.1.1.1.3 San Diego